College of Engineering and Computer Science

 Cherng, John G., PhD, University of Tennessee, Professor of Mechanical Engineering

-Ghosh, Gargi, PhD, University of Kentucky, Assistant Professor of Bioengineering
+Ghosh, Gargi, PhD, University of Kentucky, Associate Professor of Bioengineering

 Huntley, Hugh, PhD, University of Michigan, Associate Professor of Mechanical Engineering